fluffyrabbot/word-match-phoenix/game_bot/lib/docs/domain/base_mode_event_handling.md

 ## Overview
 This document details the event handling requirements and implementation guidelines for the `GameBot.Domain.GameModes.BaseMode` module, focusing on proper event sourcing integration.

+## Core Principles

+1. **Event-Driven State Management**
+   - All state changes must be event-driven
+   - Events are immutable and versioned
+   - State can be reconstructed from event stream

+2. **Validation First**
+   - All events must be validated before processing
+   - State transitions must be explicitly validated
+   - Team and player validation must be standardized

+3. **Atomic Operations**
+   - State updates must be atomic with event emission
+   - Events must be emitted in correct order
+   - State must be consistent after each operation

+4. **Error Handling**
+   - Clear error types and messages
+   - Proper error propagation
+   - Graceful failure handling

 ## Event Flow

 ### 1. Game Lifecycle Events